 I show these effects using a multi-method approach, including a 15-day experience study examining close others’ unethical actions and a laboratory paradigm where participants learned of novel immoral behaviour about their close others.

-This work is now accepted at the Journal of Personality and Social Psychology.
-Preprint here.
+This work is now published in the Journal of Personality and Social Psychology.
+Publication here.